-SEO Inc Goes Green For Earth Day
+SEO Inc Stays Green For Earth Day

 The title above isn’t entirely accurate.
 Yes, last week was Earth Day and SEO Inc. did its part to help the Earth.
 But don’t think that we’re only Earth-friendly around here one day out of the year.
 Here at SEO Inc. we do what we can every day of the year to keep things as planet-friendly as possible.
 I guess when you think about it, Earth Day was just another day at the office for us.